Which Types of Firewood are Toxic?

 This tree is native to East Asia but now can be found in the United States and all over the world.
 Although it’s not as toxic as other trees camphor is harvested from the bark and is considered toxic (source) and is probably better to skip burning this where you might inhale the smoke (such as a campfire).

-If you live in the United States, you are fortunate that many common tree species are relatively safe to burn.
-However, you may have not thought about this–but your backyard trees may actually be pretty dangerous.
+If you live in the United States, you are fortunate to have many common tree species that are relatively safe to burn.
+However, you may not have thought about this, but your backyard trees may actually be pretty dangerous.

 If you’re in the U.S., you might think–cool!
 I don’t have to worry about it!